 • Use this detergent just as you would any laundry soap to clean clothes.

-• This homemade liquid laundry soap is highly concentrated which means you need only a small amount to get a dirty job done.
+• This homemade liquid laundry soap is highly concentrated, which means you need only a tiny amount to get a dirty job done.

-• For a front loader, use 1-2 tablespoons.
+• For an HE front loader, use 1-2 tablespoons.

 • Add the detergent directly to your washer or the laundry soap compartment.